PabloPierabella/PabloPierabella/README.md

-- 👋 Hi, I’m @PabloPierabella im a Electronical Engineering student of UNR.
+- 👋 Hi, I’m @PabloPierabella an Electronical Engineering student of UNR.
 - 👀 I’m interested in Electronics and Control Systems.
 - 🌱 I’m currently learning Digital Microcontroller programming.
 - 📫 How to reach me: pablopierabella@gmail.com